Webinar: online guests Zvekić and Adal - The 2021 report on The Global Organized Crime Index - Taking the measure of crime

 On Tuesday 14 June 2022 we will be welcoming Ugljesa Zvekić and Laura Adal.

-During this online guest lecture Zvekić and Adal will reflect on the 2021 report on The Global Organized Crime Index - Taking the measure of crime.
+During this online meeting our guests Zvekić and Adal will reflect on the 2021 report on The Global Organized Crime Index - Taking the measure of crime.

 The Global Organized Crime Index is the result of a two-year endeavour to evaluate levels of crime and resilience in all 193 UN member states.